 Imagine if you only wore each item of clothing once, and then threw it away.
 That sounds absurd, but it’s exactly what we do with thousands of everyday items made of plastic.
 Many bags, takeaway containers and straws are designed to be useful for a few minutes and then be discarded.

-Lots of single use plastic items – like coffee cups – can be replaced with reusable versions.
-A Canadian study from the University of Victoria compared the energy needed to produce disposable paper cups and plastic reusable cups.
-The study found that using a reusable cup just 17 times will offset the energy required to produce it, compared to a disposable paper cup.
-Common reusable cups can also be recycled at the end of their life.
+A Canadian study from the University of Victoria compared the energy needed to produce disposable paper cups and plastic reusable cups – and it found that using a reusable cup just 17 times will offset the energy required to produce it, compared to a disposable paper cup.

-Scope your shop – go to the butcher where they use less packaging.
-Try bulk buy shops where you can use your own containers for pantry staples like flour, rice and spices.
+Go to the butcher or fish monger or deli where they use less packaging.
+Try bulk-buy shops where you can use your own containers for pantry staples like flour, rice and spices.
 Split a shop with a friend so you can buy large packages and hopefully save money at the same time.

 First step in reducing plastic is to refuse plastic.
 At restaurants, bars and venues, say no to a straw as you order your drink.
 Choose products with less packaging while out shopping.
 Every little ‘no’ adds up.